CS196Illinois/WebHackerspace_Flask_Lectures/FlaskLecture3-APIs/README.md

 #  Flask: Using APIs

 ## What is an API?
 API stands for Application Programming Interface which is a set of subroutine definitions, protocols, and tools for building application software.
-It defines communictaion between various software components.
+It defines communication between various software components.
 Commercial sites create API's to make their data availible for people to use.

 ## How to get an API Key